Asbestos Lawsuits and the Statute of Limitations

 Statutes of Limitations for Asbestos Trust Funds

-Since it was discovered that asbestos causes cancer and other diseases, patients and their family members began bringing lawsuits against asbestos companies.
+Since it was discovered that prolonged exposure to the mineral causes cancer and other diseases, patients and their family members began bringing lawsuits against asbestos companies.
 As a result, many of these companies filed for Chapter 11 bankruptcy.
 In these cases, federal courts required the companies to establish trust funds in order to provide compensation to victims of mesothelioma and other asbestos-related diseases.
 These trusts currently amount to more than $37 million.

 Because asbestos trust funds are established under federal bankruptcy law, the state laws governing statutes of limitations for lawsuits against still-existing asbestos companies do not apply to claims filed against trust funds.
 Instead, the timeframe for filing a trust claim is determined on a case-by-case basis and depends on a number of factors.
-Because of this, mesothelioma patients and families who are eligible to file claims against multiple asbestos companies often choose to pursue lawsuits against any still-existing companies first, as those are the most time-sensitive cases.
+Because of this, mesothelioma patients and families who are eligible to file claims against multiple companies often choose to pursue lawsuits against any still-existing companies first, as those are the most time-sensitive cases.